Share feedback

 Credentials

 Most agents need an API key for their model provider.
-An HTTP/HTTPS proxy on your host intercepts outbound API requests from the sandbox and injects the appropriate authentication headers before forwarding each request.
-Your credentials stay on the host and are never stored inside the sandbox VM.
-For how this works as a security layer, see Credential isolation.
+An HTTP/HTTPS proxy on your host intercepts outbound requests from the sandbox, looks up the matching credential on the host, and overwrites the auth header before forwarding.
+The real credential stays on the host; the sandbox sees only a sentinel value.
+For the security model behind this, see Credential isolation.

-If both are set for the same service, the stored secret takes precedence.
-For multi-provider agents (OpenCode, Docker Agent), the proxy automatically selects the correct credentials based on the API endpoint being called.
+If both a stored secret and a host environment variable are set for the same service, the stored secret takes precedence.
+For multi-provider agents (OpenCode, Docker Agent), the proxy selects credentials based on the API endpoint being called.
 See individual agent pages for provider-specific details.

 Stored secrets